Boeing’s dividend yield

 Peer group’s forward dividend yield

-General Dynamics (GD) has a yield of 1.9%.
-It’s followed by Raytheon (RTN) with a metric of 1.7%.
-Northrop Grumman (NOC) and Embraer (ERJ) have forward dividend yields of 1.5% and 1.1%, respectively.
-The SPDR Dow Jones Industrial Average ETF (DIA) has a 9.5% weight in Boeing and a ~13% exposure to aerospace and defense companies overall.
+General Dynamics (GD) has a forward dividend yield of 1.8%, followed by Raytheon (RTN) at 1.6%.
+Northrop Grumman (NOC) and Embraer (ERJ) have yields of 1.5% and 1.1%, respectively.
+Boeing makes up 9.7% of the SPDR Dow Jones Industrial Average ETF (DIA).
+This ETF has 13.1% exposure to Aerospace and Defense companies overall.